dandrewbarlow/radio/README.md

 In a perfect world, I would be able to show some additional metadata about the songs now playing, but a cursory look into the possibility discouraged me.
 Too many stream formats/codecs, hardly any standardization.
-After seeing that VLC shelved the idea, I figured I stood little chance.
+VLC can parse some basic information, but it's usually basically worthless as metadata.
 You gotta pick your battles.

 One of the factors you can't get around is stream bitrate tradeoffs.
 The onus is on the user to find streams that can play well over their internet